-- ArcGIS Desktop: Desktop GIS software [learn more]
+- ArcGIS Desktop: desktop GIS software

-- ArcGIS Online: Web-based GIS software
+- ArcGIS Online: web-based GIS software

-- ArcGIS Pro: Professional desktop GIS software
+- ArcGIS Pro: professional desktop GIS software

-There are several public-use PC workstations loaded with GIS and numeric data software like QGIS, ArcGIS, SPSS and SAS located within the Lloyd Reeds Map Collection.
-Another 4 workstations located just outside our doors in the public area of Mills Library are accessible on evenings and weekends when the Map Collection is closed.
+There are several public-use PC workstations loaded with GIS and numeric data software such as QGIS, ArcGIS, SPSS and SAS located within the Lloyd Reeds Map Collection.
+ArcGIS and QGIS have also been installed on the workstations in Mills, Thode, and Innis Libraries.

 Individual and group consultations are available for help finding and analyzing geospatial data, as well as assistance with Geographic Information Systems (GIS) software.